SpaceEngineer0/harold/README.md

 Simple discord bot with handful of commands.
 It can flip a coin, tell a joke, or play rock paper scissors.

-Insert your bot token in the `config.json` file, then type `node .` in the terminal.
+Insert your bot token in the `config.json` file, then type `node .` or `npm run startBot` in the terminal.
 The bot will be ready in a few seconds.

 ## commands